honeybadger26/ts/README.md

 A CLI helper for TimeSheet

 ## Todo
+- Delete entries (re-enter item with 0 hours)
+- Update entries (re-enter item with new hours)
+- Total hours logged today
-- See info for currently selected item (full name, description, total hours logged to date)
+- See info for currently selected item:
+    - Total hours logged to date
 - Handle file not exists (items file)
 - List of hours already logged for current day ONLY
-- Add more/Update/Delete entries
-- Undo/Go to previous field at any time (or just depend on update entry?)
 - Commands from CLI
     - View todays logs
     - Quick add log for item
-- Make suggestions for item look like same view
-- Show date for entry in form
+- Automatic entry for a date range OR Copy previous days entries